Your membership has expired

 Music Toys

 Music play has tremendous benefits for your baby’s brain development.
-Playing with music toys helps promote neural activity, lays the foundation for language development, encourages fine motor skills, and can help evoke or express emotion.
+Playing with music toys helps motor skills, social-emotional skills, cognitive skills, and more, according to the baby and toddler development organization Zero to Three.
 And once you’re done with listening to your little one tap out notes on a toy xylophone, you can fire up Chappell Roan and have a dance party in the living room.

 Our Pick